the-rectifier/volatility3/doc/source/volshell.rst

 User Convenience
 ----------------

-There are functions available that make often-done tasks easiers, and generally provide a shell-like experience.
-These can be listed using `help()` which, as already mentioned, is mentioned when volshell starts.
+There are functions available that make often-done tasks easier, and generally provide a shell-like experience.
+These can be listed using `help()` which, as already mentioned, is advertised when volshell starts.

 Loading files
 ^^^^^^^^^^^^^